 An online information resource for non-chemical pest control

 The CABI BioProtection Portal, available on four continents, is a ground-breaking online information resource for non-chemical pest control.
-It is dedicated to helping agricultural advisors and growers to identify, source and correctly apply biocontrol and biopesticide products against problematic crop pests.
+Dedicated to assisting agricultural advisors and growers in identifying, sourcing, and correctly applying biocontrol and biopesticide products against problematic crop pests.

 The portal provides users with up-to-date information on nationally registered and available bioprotection products and aims to promote awareness and uptake of more sustainable approaches to agriculture and horticulture worldwide.
-This innovative tool is available in local languages and can be accessed on multiple devices, putting valuable information in the hands of those who need it.
+This innovative tool puts valuable information in the hands of those who need it by being available in local languages and accessible on multiple devices.

 Bio Insumos Nativa joins existing partners, sponsors and donors and will now be part of the portal’s Development Consortium, guiding the ongoing development and growth of the CABI BioProtection Portal, including which countries are added to the tool.